apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 In the "[examples/testsuite-contract-tests](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-contract-tests)" example, we explained the default generated Postman contract tests.

 This example focuses on the extension of the contract test suite with specific content tests.
-While the contract tests focusses on the validation of the request/response properties, the "content tests" focusses on validating the actual values of the API.
+While the contract tests focuses on the validation of the request/response properties, the "content tests" targets on validating the actual values of the API.

 _use-case_: convert OpenAPI to Postman with a range of Postman tests automatically generated, extended by content tests, where we validate the response values.